top of page

 You and I are here, at this time, in whatever place He has put us, to be the hands and feet of Jesus Christ.
 To share His love, His grace and His message of salvation with others.
 When you and I begin to be active participants in what God desires to do in and through our individual lives each day, God’s purpose for our lives begins to unfold — and that purpose is power-filled!

-So many of us feel powerless in the midst of our own lives, because we’ve bought Satan’s lies that we are powerless and that our choices don’t affect anyone but ourself… and that’s worthy of it’s own blog post!
+So many of us feel powerless in the midst of our own lives, because we’ve bought Satan’s lies that we are powerless and that our choices don’t affect anyone but ourself.
+That is a lie straight from our enemy that is meant to steal, kill and destroy… steals our purpose, kill our joy and destroy our passion to live each day for Jesus Christ.

 Who would have thought that the next choice we make is where living out our powerfilled purpose begins?